-Amay Bandodkar, doctoral candidate in the Department of NanoEngineering at University of California, San Diego, talks to AZoM about his research into wearable devices that measure chemicals directly on human skin in a non-invasive fashion.
+Amay Bandodkar, the doctoral candidate in the Department of NanoEngineering at the University of California, San Diego, talks to AZoM about his research into wearable devices that measure chemicals directly on human skin in a non-invasive fashion.

 Can you provide our readers with an overview of your research?

 My research is focused on wearable devices that measure chemicals directly onto the human skin in a non-invasive fashion.
 Most of the workaround wearable sensors have been focused on measuring physical parameters such as heart rate, temperature, body motions, etc. However, if you want to have a complete overview of a person's well-being, it is really important to not only measure the physical parameters such as temperature or ECG but to also measure chemicals.
 It’s only through such an approach that one can acquire a holistic view of the person's well-being.